Latest Guidance for pet industry businesses

-These regulations will replace a number of existing pieces of legislation set to be repealed at the end of 2018 and will provide a new single licensing regime for a number of animal licensing activities.
+These regulations replaced a number of existing pieces of legislation repealed at the end of 2018, providing a new single licensing regime for a number of animal licensing activities.

-The following activities will need to be licensed under the new regime:
+The following activities now need to be licensed under the new regime:

 - Providing or arranging for the provision of boarding for cats or dogs (including home boarding and day care)